How to Upload products to WooCommerce in WP User Frontend

 Add Products to WooCommerce using WPUF

-WPUF is the best frontend posting plugin out there.
-Along with this, it has powerful form building capabilities with custom post types.
-So, with its custom taxonomy and meta key feature, it is possible to use it as a frontend interface to post and manage products of your WooCommerce powered site.
+WPUF is the best front-end posting plugin out there.
+Along with this, it has powerful form-building capabilities with custom post types.
+So, with its custom taxonomy and meta key feature, it is possible to use it as a frontend interface to post and manage products on your WooCommerce-powered site.

-In this documentation, you will learn how to upload WooCommerce product from frontend using WP User Frontend Pro.
+In this documentation, you will learn how to upload a WooCommerce product from the front end using WP User Frontend Pro.

 - WordPress (assuming you already have it installed)